surendra-dire/Artifactories/Nexus.md

-# Jfrog
+# Nexus ( Nexus Repository Manager)
-**JFrog** provides a centralized platform for managing software dependencies and build artifacts.
+**Nexus** provides a centralized platform for managing software dependencies and build artifacts.
+ Nexus Repository Manager is a software repository manager developed by Sonatype.
+It is available in different editions:

+**Nexus Repository OSS (Open Source Software)**: A free, open-source version with essential features.
+Ideal for individual developers/small teams working on personal projects or POC applications.
+It has Embedded H2 database.
+**Nexus Repository Community Edition (CE)**: A free tier offering enhanced features beyond the OSS version.
+Supports additional repository formats like Cargo (Rust), support for PostgreSQL etc. Ideal for growing teams and organizations requiring more robust features without incurring additional costs.
+**Nexus Repository Pro**: A commercial version with advanced features and enterprise support.

 ## Upload Artifacts